This article outlines our complaints code of practice. If you'd like to make a complaint, go to our How to complain to Sky.

 If you call us, our advisors will ask you about the nature of your complaint.
 We will take into account all the points you raise and the details we hold in our records and seek to resolve the problem while you are on the line.
 If your complaint requires specialist knowledge, we will transfer you to a specialist advisor with the right expertise to resolve it.
 If we are unable to resolve your complaint while you are on the line, we will inform you of how long it is expected to take to resolve and agree when and how we will keep you updated.

-If you contact us by letter or by email we will review your complaint fully, taking into account all the points raised in your correspondence and the service details held in our records.
+If you contact us by letter, we will review your complaint fully, taking into account all the points raised in your correspondence and the service details held in our records.
 We will ensure that your complaint is investigated by the person in the company that is best placed to resolve your complaint.
 We will normally get back to you by phone, but if this is not possible, we will respond in writing.

 We will do all we can to resolve your complaint as soon as possible.
 If your complaint is of an urgent nature, for example, if you are experiencing a loss of service, we will prioritise as appropriate and escalate your complaint.